Bayesian nonparametric modeling of latent partitions via Stirling-gamma priors: Application: inferring sub-communities in ant colonies

 Our intent is to investigate the impact that different choices of $\alpha$ have on each posterior partition from the model in equation~\eqref{eq:sbm}.
 In particular, we compare a Dirichlet process mixture with (i) $\alpha = 0.4$ and (ii) $\alpha = 18$, against Stirling-gamma processes with (iii) $\alpha \sim \mathrm{Sg}(0.6, 0.2, 149)$, and (iv) $\alpha \sim \mathrm{Sg}(8, 0.2, 149)$.
-The hyperparameters in models (i) and (iii) are chosen such that $E(K_n) = 3$ so as to incorporate the \emph{a priori} knowledge of the three groups described by \citet{Mersch2013}.
-To check for posterior robustness, cases (ii) and (iv), instead, have $E(K_n) = 40$.
-As is evident from the leftmost panel of Figure~\ref{fig:Prior_Post_Kn}, the Stirling-gamma prior enables additional vagueness to $K_n$ as a direct consequence of choosing $b = 0.2$.
+The hyperparameters in models (i) and (iii) are chosen such that $\mathds{E}(K_n) = 3$ so as to incorporate the \emph{a priori} knowledge of the three groups described by \citet{Mersch2013}.
+To check for posterior robustness, cases (ii) and (iv), instead, have $\mathds{E}(K_n) = 40$.
+As is evident from the leftmost panel of Figure~\ref{fig:Prior_Post_Kn}, the Stirling-gamma prior is less informative about $K_n$ due to the choice of $b = 0.2$.
 We obtain the posterior partition in each model by running a collapsed Gibbs sampler as in \citet{Legramanti2022} for $40,000$ iterations, treating the first $10,000$ as burn-in.
 The full conditional for $\alpha$ in both Stirling-gamma processes is provided by Theorem~\ref{theo:Conjugacy}, setting $N=4$ and $n = 149$.
 The resulting effective sample size for $\alpha$ in cases (iii) and (iv) is $11,932.22$ and $19,422.59$, indicating good mixing.
 Figure~\ref{fig:Prior_Post_Kn} plots the posterior distribution for the number of retrieved clusters $K_n$ in each network.
 We see that there exists a non-negligible difference between the two posteriors where $\alpha$ is kept fixed, leading to under- and over-clustering in cases (i) and (ii), respectively.
 On the contrary, making $\alpha$ random with a sufficiently vague Stirling-gamma prior retrieves a virtually identical posterior irrespective of the induced prior on $K_n$.
 This is due to the additional flexibility granted by the Stirling-gamma, which enables the model to infer $\alpha$ from the data.